amnipriyasowrirajan/React_mini_projects/README.md

 - weight: (number) The weight of the person in kilograms.
 - height: (number) The height of the person in meters.

+# Button Ripple Effect Component

+A Button Ripple Effect component for React that adds a ripple effect animation to buttons upon click.

+- The Button Ripple Effect component accepts all the props that a regular HTML button element accepts.